|

-father, the late Mr. Frederick J. Hyde., FNIMH, who was a Council Member of
+Leicester, was opened in 1934 by Mr. Frederick Jesse Hyde FNIMH, who was by then a Council Member of

-earlier.
-His large Practice was gradually transferred from St. Peter's Road
+Hyde's large Practice was gradually transferred from St. Peter's Road

-Mr. F. Fletcher
+Mr. Frederick Fletcher

 Hyde's qualifications as a Member of the National Institute of Medical